15 Exercises to Avoid During Pregnancy

 11. Exercises that require sudden twisting movements when standing.

-What Activities Do I Need to Avoid during Pregnancy?
+Activities to Avoid during Pregnancy

 Exercises that: